 Burglars also pick on buildings that are not occupied by people.
 They may therefore wait until residents have left home to go out at nights, or are asleep, or for business persons to lock up their business places for the night.
 They then have time to enter the buildings, search for valuable items, and saunter out with them, unseen.

 Tragic and heart-rending situations occur when the places broken into by burglars are places occupied or used by vulnerable persons.
 These involve young children or elderly people.
 Incidents involving basic schools and old age homes being burgled are not uncommon.
 Sometimes it is their food that is taken.
 At other times equipment needed for learning and just living is the target.

 Knowledge of the operations of burglars should help potential victims to protect themselves from attacks.
 Homeowners can use security systems to hinder thieves.
-These include home alarm systems that may be automatically dialed.
-Systems using sensors and access codes could be utilized by both homes and businesses.
+These include home alarm systems that may be automatically dialled.
+Systems using sensors and access codes could be utilised by both homes and businesses.
 These would be linked to security companies or the police with rapid response teams.

 Other companies sell windows, doors and locking systems that are not easily broken.
 These could also have sensors attached to them to alert security units.
 Efforts should be made to eliminate, as much as possible, dark areas from around buildings.
 This can be accomplished with low-cost outside lighting facilities.

 Knowing the mindset of a burglar is a major step towards foiling his criminal intent.
 These are persons who break into buildings and steal valuables.
 Measures can and need to be taken to prevent such occurrences.